 He prepared to prayer through fasting and putting on sackcloth and ashes.
 This was outwardly symbolic of the need to repent and humble his heart.

-Build Your Prayer Life through Pleading the Promises
+Build Your Prayer Life by Pleading the Promises

 Daniel knew that effective prayer comes out of knowing and praying God’s Word over our present circumstances.